Lombiq/Orchard-Training-Demo-Module/Readme.md

 You can use this module as part of a vanilla Orchard Core source that includes the full source code - which is the recommended way.
 You can also use it as part of a solution that uses Orchard Core NuGet packages, however, it's harder to look under the hood of Orchard Core features.

-This module is depending on **[Lombiq.VueJs](https://github.com/Lombiq/Orchard-Vue.js)** so you need to download it and place it next to this module.
+The module depends on **[Lombiq.VueJs](https://github.com/Lombiq/Orchard-Vue.js)** so you need to download it and place it next to it.

 The module assumes that you have a good understanding of basic Orchard concepts, and that you can get around the Orchard admin area (the [official documentation](https://docs.orchardcore.net/en/dev/) may help you with that).
 You should also be familiar with how to use Visual Studio and write C#, as well as the concepts of ASP.NET Core MVC.